 Poor tear quality can also cause blurry vision.
 Tears are a mixture of water, fatty oils, and mucus.
 If the balance is off between these three essential layers, the tears will no longer produce the necessary smooth cover over the front of the eye.
 Even though your eyes focus perfectly well, the uneven film of tears will distort your vision, and the numbers on your spreadsheet will appear blurry.

 How to Treat Dry Eye

 Artificial tears can provide relief for mild dry eye.
 Make sure to use only preservative-free drops.
 Consult Dr. Alan B. Schlussel to get more information on the ideal treatment for your dry eyes.

 We can run simple diagnostic tests to determine the cause of dry eye and evaluate your tear quality.
 If you wear contact lenses, the optometrist can recommend different types of lenses made from materials that retain more moisture.

 Schedule an eye exam with Dr. Alan B. Schlussel at The Dry Eye Center Of NY & NJ today and talk to us about your focusing issues and dry eye concerns.

-Visit our practice if you are from New York City, Newark, Jersey City, Elizabeth, and throughout New York.
+Visit our practice if you are from New York City, Montclair, Livingston, South Orange, and throughout New York.